Jeffrey Mehlman

 Jeffrey Mehlman (born 1944, in New York City) is a literary critic and a historian of ideas.
 He has taught at Cornell University, Yale University, and Johns Hopkins University, and is currently University Professor and Professor of French Literature at Boston University.
-He has held visiting professorships at Harvard University, the University of California at Berkeley, CUNY Graduate Center, Washington University in St. Louis, and MIT.
+He has held visiting professorships at Harvard University, the University of California, Berkeley, CUNY Graduate Center, Washington University in St. Louis, and Massachusetts Institute of Technology.
 Over a number of years, he has been writing an implicit history of speculative interpretation in France in the form of a series of readings of canonical literary works.